istio/istio.io/content/about/contribute/style-guide/index.md

 |You can explore the API using a browser.   | The API can be explored using a browser.
 |The YAML file specifies the replica count. | The replica count is specified in the YAML file.

-Exception: Use passive voice if active voice leads to an awkward construction.

 ### Use simple and direct language

 Use simple and direct language.
 Avoid using unnecessary phrases, such as saying "please."

 |Do                          | Don't
 |----------------------------|------